 Reasons for population growth in Lagos

 The population of Lagos is rapidly increasing.
-The main cause of the rapid growth over the past 50 years has been rural to urban migration.
+The main cause of the rapid growth, over the past 50 years has been rural to urban migration.
 People are forced to leave the countryside by push factors such as a lack of jobs and drought.
-They are attracted to Lagos by pull factors such as job opportunities and the change of better paid work.
+They are attracted to Lagos by pull factors such as job opportunities and the change of better-paid

 Natural increase is also a reason for Lagos’ population growth.
 Natural increase occurs when birth rates are higher than death rates.
 The population of Lagos is relatively young hence a high birth rate.

 Over the next few years, there will be a greater proportion of people living in urban environments than rural areas in Nigeria.

 Pull factors are those that attract people to an area.

 There is a range of social opportunities in Lagos as there is better access to services and resources than rural Nigeria:

 1) There are more healthcare centres and hospitals and a better range of medicines in Lagos.

 2) 68% of the population of Lagos has a secondary education (40% don’t even attend primary school in rural areas in the north of the country).